A5b84/convenient-mobgriefing/README.md

 Makes the `mobGriefing` gamerule more convenient by splitting it into four gamerules:
 - `mobGriefing` for most mobs that destroy your world
-- `mobGriefingPassive` for passive mobs and things that aren't really annoying
+- `mobGriefingLenient` for passive mobs and things that aren't really annoying
 - `mobGriefingWither` for the Wither
 - `mobGriefingDragon` for the Ender Dragon